 The proposed project will help achieve consistency in design because it will be designed to look like other City of Oakland utility light poles within this important pedestrian and commercial corridor.
 The proposal is to install a new 24' tall metal light pole located in the public right-of-way.
-The project involves installation of two 24" wide panel antennas mounted at a height of 23' above the ground; an associated equipment box located within a 31" tall by 27" wide wrap-around enclosure attached to the light pole located within (8'-4" side walk) the City of Oakland public right-of-way.
+The project involves installation of one 24" wide panel antenna mounted at a height of 23' above the ground; an associated equipment box is located within a 31" tall by 27" wide wrap around enclosure attached to the light pole 10' above the ground located within the City of Oakland public right-of-way